atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

 !!!info "Before scaling your cluster the following steps should be performed"

       Make sure there's at least one snapshot file in `<shared-home>/export/indexsnapshots`.
-New pods will attempt to use these files to replicate the issue index.
+New pods will attempt to use these files to replicate the index.
 This is more reliable than copying the index from individual pods.
 If you migrated `shared-home` from an existing instance, snapshots should be available.
 If not, follow the steps below to generate the index before scaling Jira:

       1. Log into the Jira instance as the `admin` user
       1. Go to `Admin` -> `System` -> `Advanced` -> `Indexing`